Review | ‘Mike Nichols: A Life’ is a shrewd, in-depth examination of the elusive man behind the polished facade

 By the time he won his second Tony (for “The Odd Couple” in 1965), Nichols was rich and connected enough to have famous friends smooth the path to his movie debut, an uncompromising adaptation of Edward Albee’s scarifying play “Who’s Afraid of Virginia Woolf” that seemed unlikely to get past Hollywood censors.
 Elizabeth Taylor got him the job, and Jacqueline Kennedy helped win the reluctant approval of the National Catholic Office for Motion Pictures, without which the film would have been “unplayable for most theater chains and unreleasable in many cities.”

 Nichols was hard to categorize.
 Was he the hard-edged satirist of contemporary manners who directed “The Graduate” and “Carnal Knowledge”?
 The genial ironist who made “Working Girl” and “The Birdcage”?
 The hack-for-fire responsible for “The Day of the Dolphin”?
-On stage, a string of Neil Simon hits put him in danger of being written off as a mere craftsman, but then, in 1976, he directed two scathing dramas, David Rabe’s “Streamers” and Trevor Griffiths’s “Comedians”; in the decade before his death in 2014, his theater credits ranged from “Spamalot” to “Death of a Salesman.”
+Onstage, a string of Neil Simon hits put him in danger of being written off as a mere craftsman, but then, in 1976, he directed two scathing dramas, David Rabe’s “Streamers” and Trevor Griffiths’s “Comedians”; in the decade before his death in 2014, his theater credits ranged from “Spamalot” to “Death of a Salesman.”
 Nichols’s facility in diverse media and genres prompted critical unease.
 His public relish for the trappings of success — lavish homes, expensive art, Arabian horses — and for the company of other rich, famous people, reinforced the impression of a dilettante without artistic convictions.

 On the contrary, Harris demonstrates that Nichols’s eclectic body of work is unified by two imperatives: Tell the truth and tell the story.
 Harris’s ability to pinpoint and explicate how these guiding principles informed Nichols’s career is foremost among this biography’s many virtues.
 Perceptive accounts of Nichols in rehearsal show him working with actors and writers to make even the most broadly comic or stylistically abstract material humanly real.